raroes/annotation-sharing-in-biomedical-articles/README.md

 # Biomedical articles share annotations with their citation neighborhood

 The entire analysis can be run using the script *run_all.sh*, which contains the sequence of scripts that needs to be followed.
-The only thing missing in the *run_all.sh* script is the download of the MEDLINE and BC2GN datasets.
+The only thing missing in the *run_all.sh* script is the download of the MEDLINE, NLM2007, L1000 and BC2GN datasets.

 Below you can find a brief description of some of the files in this repository.

 #### Download data files:

-* *download_citations.sh*: download citations from the Open Citation Index
+* *download_citations.sh*: download citations from the Open Citation Index.
+The URL has to be adjusted for newer releases of the data.
 * *download_gene2pubmed.sh*: download the gene2pubmed database
-* *download_goa.sh*: download the Gene Ontology Annotation database
 * *download_pmid_doi_mapping.sh*: download the PMID-PMC-DOI mappings from EBI
 * *download_uniprot.sh*: download the UniProtKB annotations
 * *download_mesh_tree.sh*: download MeSH tree structure